The ideal intersection property for essential groupoid C*-algebras: Essentially confined subgroupoids

 Borys considered in \cite{borys2020-thesis,borys2019-boundary} {\'e}tale Hausdorff groupoids with compact space of units and proved that the absence of confined amenable sections in the isotropy is a sufficient criterion for simplicity of $\Cstarred(\cG)$.
-Since for any such Hausdorff groupoid, we have a *-isomorphism $\Cstarred(\cG) \cong \Cstaress(\cG)$ and the notions of essentially confined sections of isotropy groups agrees with the notion of confined sections of isotropy groups, our Theorem~\ref{thm:seciso} recovers Borys sufficient criterion and shows its necessity.
+However, his argument used amenability of all isotropy subgroups of the Furstenberg groupoid, which is not true in general (see Remark~\ref{rem:NotAllStabAmen}).
+Hence we had to adjust the notion of confined sections of isotropy groups, and with this new notion, our Theorem~\ref{thm:seciso} provides the correct analogue of Borys' sufficient criterion and at the same time shows its necessity.

-Kwa{\'s}niewski-Meyer \cite[Theorem 7.26]{kwasniewskimeyer2019-essential} considered essential \Cstar-algebras associated with Fell line bundles over groupoids.
-In the case of the trivial line bundle, it provides a sufficient criterion for the essential groupoid \Cstar-algebra $\Cstaress(\cG)$ of an {\'e}tale groupoid with locally compact Hausdorff space of units $\cG$ to be simple.
-Their assumptions on $\cG$ require it to be minimal and topologically free.
-While minimality is a necessary condition for any groupoid \Cstar-algebra to be simple, the assumption of topological freeness is much stronger than what is needed, as becomes clear when considering \Cstar-simple discrete groups.
-Let us explain how their result for groupoids with compact space of units follows from Theorem~\ref{thm:seciso}.
-The general case follows from Theorem~\ref{thm:characterisation-locally-compact-case} adding the assumption of $\sigma$-compactness.